HSLdevcom/digitransit-site/src/pages/en/developers/services/6-data-containers/geocoding-data/index.md

 2. Download Open Street Map Finland data

-3. Download VRK data (building locations with street addresses)
+3. Download DVV data (building locations with street addresses)

 4. Download NLS places (an extensive list of venues and place names from the National Lands Survey)